Ship info

 despite its limited menu.

-serves Bavarian fare (wurst, pretzels) during the afternoon.
-It's
+deck, serves Bavarian fare (wurst, pretzels) during the afternoon.

-serves the usual breakfast and lunch fare, casual dinners, and light
+restaurant, serves the usual breakfast and lunch fare, casual

-snacks the rest of the day and night.
-Omelet and waffle stations
+dinners, and light snacks the rest of the day and night.
+Omelet

-available 24 hours, and Continental breakfast ordered with a door-hung
+salads available 24 hours, and Continental breakfast ordered

 Entertainment

-karaoke, and fantastic Jean Ann Ryan company production shows at
+auctions, karaoke, and fantastic Jean Ann Ryan company production

-night in the Stardust Theater.
-The nightly shows
+shows at night in the Stardust Theater.
+The

 The ship also has a host of talented individual performers